 Hospices may be for-profit or not-for-profit.
 Some hospices, (non-profit as well as for-profit) have constructed inpatient facilities of their own, wherein all hospice services that may be required in an inpatient facility may be delivered to the beneficiary, in place of care delivery in a patient’s home, an acute care hospital, or long-term care facility not equipped to provide these services.

 Hospice organizations with physical facilities of their own providing onsite services are referred to as General Inpatient Care (GIP).
-A Health and Human Services Office of Inspector General 2013 Report determined that hospices with ownership equity in dedicated facilities provided more GIP services to more Medicare beneficiaries for longer intervals of time than hospices without such ownership interests.
+An HHS-OIG Report determined that hospices with ownership equity in dedicated facilities provided more GIP services to more Medicare beneficiaries for longer intervals of time than hospices without such ownership interests.
 The latter type of hospices (i.e., absent proprietary GIP interests) referred patients for fewer inpatient admissions with shorter lengths of stay to alternative sites of service [i.e., sub-acute nursing facilities (SNF) and acute care general hospitals].

 Such differential utilization of inpatient beds between hospices with different ownership equity raises the possibility of Medicare fraud.
 It is unlikely that the morbidity (burden of illness) between the beneficiaries refereed to the two types of hospices – those with proprietary facilities versus those utilizing hospital or SNF beds – is sufficient to explain such differential use of inpatient beds.
 If discovered to be the case, such self-referral may constitute a violation under the Stark Law and raises the possibility of prosecution for fraud against the Medicare program.